markjprice/cs10dotnet6/errata.md

 ```
 ## Page 192 - Making a field constant

-In Step 1, the string literal should be `"Homo Sapiens"`.
-In Step 3, the output should be `"Homo Sapiens"`.
+In Step 1, the assigned `string` literal should be `"Homo Sapiens"`.

+In Step 3, the output should be `"Bob Smith is a Homo Sapiens"`.

 <!---
 ## Conflicting build servers for Omnisharp with Visual Studio Code